 Yes, we have a locals reef discount at times throughout the year.
 This is for direct bookings only.
 Please check out our Local Deals page for all the latest specials!
 This applies to all locals with 48 postcodes (Cooktown to Townsville). https://downundercruiseanddive.com.au/locals-rates.php

 Family 2 Adults, 2 Children (child age 4 - 16 years)

 Passengers under the age of 18 years old, must be accompanied by an adult guardian.

 What thickness are your wetsuits?

-Our wetsuits are Scubapro wet suits with 5mm thickness.
+Our wetsuits are Scubapro wetsuits with 3mm thickness.
+They are shorts with short sleeves (i.e. not full length).
 These are an additional $10 per person onboard for snorkelers and introductory divers.
-Wet suits are included for Certified Scuba Divers.
+Wetsuits are included for Certified Scuba Divers.